ComposableFi/composable/docs/docs/products/cvm/specification.md

 **Example**

-On Near cannot abort Swap transaction if amount less than expected limit.
-In this case only trusted Swap contracts will be callable.
+On Near, you cannot abort a Swap transaction if the amount is less than the expected limit.
+In this case, only trusted Swap contracts will be callable.

 ## Examples